Travis d'Arnaud Player Props: Braves vs. Padres

-On Friday, Travis d'Arnaud (on the back of going 1-for-5 with an RBI) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:20 PM ET.
+After going 1-for-5 with an RBI in his most recent game, Travis d'Arnaud and the Atlanta Braves take on the San Diego Padres (who will start Michael Wacha) at 7:20 PM ET on Saturday.

-He had a one-hit performance in his last game (1-for-5) against the Padres.
+In his most recent appearance, he went 1-for-5 with an RBI against the Padres.

 Travis d'Arnaud Game Info & Props vs. the Padres